Coast Guard, DHS.

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREAS

 (a) Location.
-The limits of this temporary safety zone include all areas within 980 feet of the anchored firing barge.
-The firing barge will be anchored adjacent to the AVI Resort and Casino, centered in the navigational channel Start Printed Page 10445between Laughlin Bridge and the northwest point of the AVI Resort and Casino Cove, Lower Colorado River, Laughlin, NV in position 35°00′45″ N, 114°38′16″ W.
+The following area is a safety zone: All areas within 980 feet of the firing location adjacent to the AVI Resort and Casino centered in the navigational channel between Laughlin Bridge and the northwest point of the AVI Resort and Casino Cove in position 35°00′45″ N, 114°38′16″ W.

 (c) Regulations.
-In accordance with the general regulations in § 165.23 of this part, entry into, transit through, or anchoring within this zone by all vessels is prohibited, unless authorized by the Captain of the Port, or his designated representative.
-Mariners requesting permission to transit through the safety zone may request authorization to do so from the U.S. Coast Guard Patrol Commander.
-The U.S. Coast Guard Patrol Commander may be contacted via VHF-FM Channel 16.
+In accordance with the general regulations in § 165.23 of this part, entry into, transit through, or anchoring within this safety zone is prohibited unless authorized by the Captain of the Port San Diego or his designated on-scene representative.
+Mariners requesting permission to transit through the safety zone may request authorization to do so from the Patrol Commander (PATCOM).
+The Patrol Commander may be contacted on VHF-FM Channel 16.

 (d) Enforcement.
 All persons and vessels shall comply with the instructions of the Coast Guard Captain of the Port or the designated on-scene patrol personnel.
-Patrol personnel can be comprised of commissioned, warrant, and petty officers of the Coast Guard onboard Coast Guard, Coast Guard Auxiliary, local, State, and Federal law enforcement vessels.
+Patrol personnel can be comprised of commissioned, warrant, Start Printed Page 35233and petty officers of the Coast Guard on board Coast Guard, Coast Guard Auxiliary, local, state, and federal law enforcement vessels.
 Upon being hailed by U.S. Coast Guard patrol personnel by siren, radio, flashing light, or other means, the operator of a vessel shall proceed as directed.
-The Coast Guard may be assisted by other Federal, State, or local agencies.
+The Coast Guard may be assisted by other federal, state, or local agencies.

-Captain, U.S. Coast Guard, Captain of the Port, San Diego.
+Captain, U.S. Coast Guard, Captain of the Port, Sector San Diego.

 BILLING CODE 4910-15-P